algofairness/info-access-clusters/README.md

+# Setting up the git repository

+Before cloning the git repository, download the `info_access_data_and_code` file structure from Google Drive.
+Then, clone this repo into the `code` directory.
+Note that the files in the git repo should be directly under the `code` directory.
+So, this file should be accessible via `code/README.md` and *not* at `code/info-access-clusters/README.md`.
+You may have to remove some intermediary directories to make this happen.

 # Running experiments

+### Quick Start Guide

+To run the experiment corresponding to `testing.ini` run the command `./easy-run.sh` from the `code` directory.
+Note that this takes a little over 5 minutes on a laptop.
+To run all experiments, use `./easy-run.sh -a`.

+The results from each experiment will be located in `code/output_files`.

+### Full description

 The code in C++ code/, main.py, vector_analysis.py, and data_rep.py runs an independent cascade simulation to generate vectors, runs analysis on those vectors,